nournahtay/BiomarkerDiscovery-Hackbio/Stage 4/README.md

 # **IDH Status-Based Comparative Gene Expression and Functional Enrichment in Diffuse Glioma Samples**

 ## **Description**
-This project explores the role that sex plays in Melanoma.
+This project explores the role that IDH mutation plays in Glioma.
 It is split into multiple parts
 1. Differential Expression Analysis
 2. Functional enrichment analysis
 3. k-NN Analysis